Valuative invariants for large classes of matroids: Stressed subsets and relaxations

-The next proposition establishes a useful characterization of the stressed subsets with non-empty cusp, at least in the case in which our matroid $\M$ does not contains any loops and coloops.
-In particular, these stressed cyclic flats that necessarily satisfy an additional property.
+The next proposition establishes a useful characterization of the stressed subsets with non-empty cover, at least in the case in which our matroid $\M$ does not contain any loops and coloops.
+In particular, these stressed sets are cyclic flats that necessarily satisfy an additional property.